btcpayserver/btcpayserver-doc/Payjoin-spec.md

 ### Respecting the minimum relay fee policy
 To be properly relayed, a Bitcoin transaction needs to pay at least 1 satoshi per virtual byte.
-When fees are low, the original transaction is already 1 satoshi per virtual byte, so if the merchant adds his own input, he needs to make sure the fee are increased such that the rate does not drop below 1 satoshi per virtual byte.
+When fees are low, the original transaction is already 1 satoshi per virtual byte, so if the merchant adds their own input, they need to make sure the fee is increased such that the rate does not drop below 1 satoshi per virtual byte.

 ### Preventing mempool replacement
 A safe way to implement payjoin, is for both the sender and receiver to try broadcasting the original transaction at some fixed interval period regardless of the state of the payjoin.